ReeceGoding/Frustration-One-Year-With-R/README.md

     (e.g. expressions like `foo ~ log(bar) * bar^2`), the `plot()`
     function, and factor variables than I ought to be.
-I saw a lot of them during my degree, but have long since forgotten them and have never needed to pick them back up.
+I saw a lot of them during my degree, but have long since forgotten them and have never needed to really pick them back up.
 For similar reasons, I have nothing to say on how hard it can sometimes be to read data in to R.
 -   I haven’t used enough of the community’s favourite libraries.
 My biggest regret is my near-total ignorance of `data.table`.
 From [what little I’ve